Connecticut Mortgage Rates

 The Federal Housing Administration (FHA) makes available higher loan limits for borrowers seeking to purchase homes in areas with a higher median home value and higher cost of living.
 These loan limits will depend on the area of CT in which you reside.

 Other government backed loans, such as those made through conventional lenders for Fannie Mae or Freddie Mac, also have loan limits in each county.
 For information about current loan limits in Connecticut, please visit: https://entp.hud.gov/idapp/html/hicostlook.cfm.

-For all government backed and insured loans, mortgage rates are set by lenders at the prevailing market rates.
+For all FHA insured loans, mortgage rates are set by lenders at the prevailing market rates.
 The interest rate you will qualify for will ultimately be based upon your level of income and credit score.

 Loans for New and First Time Homebuyers in CT